 I adore spaces that effectively display simplicity and chicness with the same attention to detail as an extravagant space.

-Williamsburg is now home to Ten Hope, a new Mediterranean inspired restaurant that opens today.
+Williamsburg is now home to Ten Hope, a new Mediterranean-inspired restaurant that opens today.
 A beautiful space that features the simplicity and chicness that stole my heart.

 As I made my way towards the gracious entryway I could see the perfectly placed lush greenery hanging from the front of the rooftop.
 The exterior glistened in the rain without giving me a glimpse of the interior.
 As I walked in the high ceiling set the tone and took my eyes upwards to the simple but interesting artwork that elegantly line the beautiful monochromatic walls.
 The Lush green ivy strategically placed throughout the space created the feeling of being in an outdoor airy space.
 And above the full bar, three singular eclipse (like) fixtures ever so gently floated in the air.
 A dining area with a complementing living room arranged effortlessly to seat 100 patrons brought together the elements of charming simplicity.

 The simple sleek furniture is functional and gave the perfect pop of color to the minimalist interior.
 And the uniquely placed kitchen stood out and is located near the entryway.
 The kitchen reminded me of home or a homely kitchen created to connect the chef with his/her guests.
-These features gave the space a chicness that effortless yet intentional.
+These features gave the space a chicness that was effortless yet intentional.

 Another very nice feature of this space is the vine-laced, dimly-lit 2,500 square-foot outdoor patio which provides ample seating in a green environment outdoors.

 Chef Harold Dieterle is the consulting chef and is a Long Island, native.
-Dieterle, who rose to national fame as the winner of Bravo TV’s first season of “Top Chef” and was once the owner of Perilla and Kin Shop.
+Dieterle, rose to national fame as the winner of Bravo TV’s first season of “Top Chef” and was once the owner of Perilla and Kin Shop.

-- Smashed Avocado with Green Zhug, feta cheese and pita chips for $15
+- Smashed Avocado with Green Zhug, feta cheese, and pita chips for $15

-- Seared Halloumi Cheese Salad with crispy kale sprouts, kiwi berries and toasted pumpkin seed vinaigrette for $18
+- Seared Halloumi Cheese Salad with crispy kale sprouts, kiwi berries, and toasted pumpkin seed vinaigrette for $18

 - Spice Roasted Local Carrots with Squid ink ricotta